llanesAriel/stori_challenge/README.md

 3. Package and run code on a cloud platform like AWS.
 Use AWS Lambda and S3 in lieu of Docker.

+# Proyect

+Running this module locally will send an email to the configured email with the details of this year's transactions according to the .csv file.
+The csv file can be edited to add more transactions

 ## Requirements:

 ### Local requirements